kodola/Recyfood/README.md

 Describe how to install / setup your local environement / add link to demo version.

 ## Code Examples
-Show examples of usage:
-`put-your-code-here`
+...in progress...
+`code-will-be-placed-here`

 ## Features
 List of features ready and TODOs for future development
 * Feature 1

 To-do list:
-* Wow improvement to be done 1
+* Improvement to be done 1
-* Wow improvement to be done 2

 ## Status
 Project is actually: _in progress_